Lincoln County War: Battle of Lincoln

 A large confrontation between the two forces occurred on the afternoon of July 15, 1878, when the Regulators were surrounded in Lincoln in two different positions; the McSween house and the Ellis store.
 Opposing them were the Dolan/Murphy/Seven Rivers cowboys.
 In the Ellis store were Scurlock, Bowdre, Middleton, Frank Coe, and several others.
 About 20 Mexican Regulators, commanded by Josefita Chavez, were also positioned around town.
 In the McSween house were Alex McSween and his wife Susan, Billy the Kid, Henry Brown, Jim French, Tom O'Folliard, Jose Chavez y Chavez, George Coe, and a dozen Mexican vaqueros.

 During the next three days, the men exchanged shots and shouts.
 Tom Cullens, one of the McSween house defenders, was killed by a stray bullet.
 Around this time, Henry Brown, George Coe, and Joe Smith left the McSween house and went to the Tunstall store, where they chased two Dolan men into an outhouse with rifle fire and forced them to dive into the bottom to escape.
 The impasse continued until the arrival of US Army troops commanded by Colonel Nathan Dudley.
-When these troops pointed cannons at the Ellis store and other positions, Billy the Kid, Doc Scurlock and his men fled from their positions, as did Chavez's cowboys, leaving those remaining in the McSween house to their fate.
+When these troops pointed cannons at the Ellis store and other positions, Billy the Kid, Doc Scurlock and his men, as did Chavez's cowboys, fled from their positions and barricaded themselves at the McSween house.

 On the afternoon of July 19, the Murphy-Dolan faction set the house afire.
 As the flames spread and night began, Susan McSween and the other woman and five children were granted safe passage out of the house, while the men inside continued to fight the fire.
 By 9 pm, those left inside got set to flee out the back door of the burning house.
 Billy the Kid and Jim French assessed their situation, and figured out a way to escape by using pistol fire as cover and escaping.
 Jim French went out first, followed by Billy the Kid, O'Folliard, and Jose Chavez y Chavez.
 The Dolan men saw them running and began shooting, killing Harvey Morris, McSween's law partner.
 Some troopers moved into the back yard to take those left into custody when a close-quarters gunfight erupted.
 Alexander McSween and the Seven Rivers cowboy Bob Beckwith both died.
 Three other Mexican Regulators got away in the confusion, to rendezvous with the "iron clad" members yards away.